-As noted in our perspective last month on Cyber Attacks, the security of personal, corporate and government networks has never been more important or more vulnerable.
+As noted in our perspective last month on Cyber Attacks, the security of personal, corporate and government networks have never been more important or more vulnerable.
 Information and communications technologies are everywhere in modern society, including critical infrastructure, like banks, power plants, hospitals, defense, and first responder systems.
 Safeguarding such critical infrastructure is generating attention at the highest level of government.
 Richard Stiennon’s new book is titled, There Will Be Cyberwar: How the Move to Network-Centric Warfighting Has Set the Stage for Cyberwar.
 The assumption is that not “just data” but lives may be at stake.

 Since China purportedly nabbed over 21 million profiles, many including fingerprints, from the U.S. Office of Personnel Management, national leaders everywhere have been scrambling to shore up their own digital security frontiers.
 A new cyber-agreement topped the agenda for Obama and Xi JinPing.
 Germany just announced a new cyber command with 15,000 IT specialists.
 Indian prime minister has busily been inking a cybersecurity pact with every country he visits, including the U.S. and Mongolia.